JasmineGupta17/E-Learning-Application/README.md

    - Set up a MySQL database and update connection details in the project.

 4. **Run the Application:**
-   - Run the project in NetBeans to start the application.
+   - Run the project in NetBeans to start the application by first running server and then run home_page.

 ## Contributing